Adlet92/quantory_test_task/README.md

-# Getting Started with Create React App
+# Getting Started with Quantory test task

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: